Jam Mehtab Hussain Dahar: Education and political career

 Jam Mehtab Hussain Dahar achieved his Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from Liaquat University of Medical and Health Sciences.
-He served as Minister of Population, Welfare & Revenue from 2008 to 2013 and also served as Member of the Provincial Assembly of Sindh from 2002 to 2007 and 2008 to 2013.
-Hussain Dahar also served as Minister for Food and Health 2013 – November 2014.
+He served as minister of Population, Welfare & Revenue from 2008 to 2013 and also served as member of the Provincial Assembly of Sindh from 2002 to 2007 and 2008 to 2013.
+Hussain Dahar also served as minister for Food and Health 2013 – November 2014.
+He was again elected as member of the Provincial Assembly of Sindh in 2024 from PS-18 Ghotki.